sonnenfell/chromium-new-duplicate-tab-closer/PRIVACY.md

 **Effective Date: November 2025**

-This policy explains how the **Close New Duplicate Tabs** Firefox WebExtension handles user data.
+This policy explains how the **Close New Duplicate Tabs** WebExtension handles user data.

 ## 1. Data Collection

 ### **This extension does not collect, store, transmit, or share any personal data.**

-The **Close New Duplicate Tabs** extension operates entirely locally within your Firefox browser.
+The **Close New Duplicate Tabs** extension operates entirely locally within your browser.

 * **No User Data:** The extension does not track your browsing history, usage patterns, IP address, or any other personally identifiable information.
 * **No Telemetry:** The extension does not use any services to send data back to the developer (Sunfur) or any third party.